linas/i370-binutils/README.md

 Most notable is that this version of binutils creates only ELF objects and binaries.
 Support for the [ESD/XSD/GOFF](https://en.wikipedia.org/wiki/GOFF) object format is absent.
+There is a linker/loader that can link ELF binaries to MVS binaries.
+Thus, in principle, ELF images created by this assembler can run on MVS.
+Inquire with Paul Edwards, the author of PDOS, for more info.

 The `-mhlasm` flag must be set run in the compatibility mode, i.e. to get labels wthout dots and trailing colons, to get working